The HERMES Recoil Detector: Momentum Reconstruction

 where $N$ is the number of measurements, $S^{\mathrm{meas}}_i$ and $\sigma^{\mathrm{meas}}_i$ are the measured coordinates and their uncertainties, respectively, and $S^{\mathrm{fit}}_i(P)$ are coordinates as functions of the kinematic parameters $P$ to be fitted to the measured ones.
 In the momentum reconstruction, the vertex position in the $xy$-plane is assumed to be the beam position.
 The beam position is determined by a separate beam-finder computer program for each individual run using 4-spacepoint tracks reconstructed in the recoil detector.
 The kinematic parameters are chosen to be convenient for a solenoidal magnetic field geometry: $\lambda = 1/p_{t} = 1/(p*\sin(\theta_{v}))$, $\phi_{v}$, $\cot(\theta_{v})$, and $z_{v}$, where $p_t$ is the transverse momentum, and $\theta_v$, $\phi_v$ and $z_v$ are respectively the polar angle, azimuthal angle and $z$ coordinate at the vertex position of the track.
 During minimisation of equation~\ref{eq:ChiNoCor}, the coordinates are expressed as functions of the kinematic parameters in the following way:

-where $C$ is the particle charge and $R$ is the distance from a detection layer to the vertex.
+where $C$ is the particle charge, $B$ is the magnetic field and $R$ is the distance from a detection layer to the vertex.
 In order to take multiple scattering into account, equation~\ref{eq:ChiNoCor} is modified by inclusion of correlation coefficients in the error covariance matrix:

 where $V_{i,j}$ are elements of the covariance matrix $V$.
 The covariance matrix is determined from a MC simulation for protons.
 For pions, the effect of multiple scattering is found to be negligible.